Canine and Small Animal Rehabilitation Referral Clinic

 It has a wide inbuilt internal non-slip ramp and platform to give even the largest dogs a secure space to rest upon.

 It is constantly heated to 32 degrees as warm water helps muscles relax and eases discomfort in joints, tendons and muscles.

 The pool is accessed by a non-slip dog ramp.

-All dogs are swum in either a flotation jacket or safety harness.
+All dogs are swum in a safety harness.

 Chemical levels and balancing agents are checked using the Palintest Pooltest 6 photometer up to 3 times a day.
 Detailed records of the water quality are kept to maintain the correct balance.

 Bromine is used to kill any bacteria that may be brought into the pool or treadmill.

 There is a shower in the pool room and treadmill area so that your dog can be washed down before and after their treatment.

 Therapeutic ultrasound uses sound energy at frequencies greater than 20,000Hz, this affects tissues through the non-thermal and thermal mechanisms.
 Sound waves are mechanical pressure waves which move through the tissues and the energy is converted into kinetic energy, causing vibrations of molecules and neighbouring molecules.
 As well as cavitation and microstreaming, these both modify cellular function and cell membrane permeability, thus assisting with tissue repair and swelling reduction (Zink & Dyke, 2016).